xmmedia/XMFlashBundle/README.md

 ## Usage

-**The handler will always pull messages from the default transation file,** typically messages.
+**The handler will always pull messages from the default translation file,** typically messages.

 #### Just a message, no translation: